mblockelet/opentezos/docs/smart-contracts/simple-nft-contract-2.md

 Owning our NFT through a contract allows us to go around the NFT’s restrictions in multiple ways: as we can sell our NFTWrapper contract itself and avoid using the buy entry point of the NFT, we can set our own rules, sell it at the price of our choice, and avoid paying royalties to the author.

-If we add a <code>default</code> entry point to NFTWrapper, that simply fails whenever it is called, we can prevent anyone from successfully calling the buy entry point of the NFT to purchase it at the computed price: the transfer of tez to our NFTWrapper contract would indeed cause this <code>default</code> entry point to be called and fail, therefore preventing the sale from happening at all.
+If we add a `default` entry point to NFTWrapper, that simply fails whenever it is called, we can prevent anyone from successfully calling the buy entry point of the NFT to purchase it at the computed price: the transfer of tez to our NFTWrapper contract would indeed cause this `default` entry point to be called and fail, therefore preventing the sale from happening at all.
 We could also store a boolean in the storage of NFTWrapper, that indicates whether the default entry point should fail or not, therefore keeping the possibility to enable direct sales again, and “unwrap” our NFT.

 Here is how this NFTWrapper contract could work: